sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ## INCIDENT_BRIEF

 Following the initial compromise in *"The Broker"*, a ransomware affiliate returned using pre-staged AnyDesk access.
-The attacker deployed a new C2 beacon, disabled security controls, dumped credentials, moved laterally to the file server, exfiltrated data, and deployed **Akira ransomware** across two hosts — all within a 3-hour window on January 27, 2026.
+The attacker deployed a new C2 beacon, disabled security controls, dumped credentials, moved laterally to the file server, exfiltrated data, and deployed **Akira ransomware** across two hosts, all within a 3-hour window on January 27, 2026.

 ---